Wiper blades are among the most expendable car parts.

 Squeaking sound when the wipers are turned on

-Also a sure sign that the wipers are ready for replacement.
-Reason for this is that the rubber gets stiff over time and when going over the glass, causes squeaks.
+Also, a sure sign that the wipers are ready for replacement.
+The reason for this is that the rubber gets stiff over time and when going over the glass, causes squeaks.

 If you have high-quality ones, this is a sure sign that they are finished.
 For low-quality ones, poor quality rubber is the main reason.